DmitriyLewen/trivy/docs/docs/references/configuration/config-file.md

   # Default is /path/to/cache
   dir: /path/to/cache

-# Same as '--config'
-# Default is trivy.yaml
-config: trivy.yaml

 # Same as '--debug'
 # Default is false
 debug: false

-# Same as '--generate-default-config'
-# Default is false
-generate-default-config: false

 # Same as '--insecure'
 # Default is false